Nevada Off Grid Laws: An In-Depth Guide

 Rainwater harvesting was illegal in Nevada before 2017.
 The state then updated its laws to allow rainwater harvesting, but only from the rooftops of single-family homes and for non-potable purposes.
 It would be illegal, for example, to construct a platform specifically for collecting rainwater.

-There are no limits to how much rainwater you are allowed to collect, though some counties may have rules about where you can put rain barrels or may require permits for certain tanks.
+There are no limits to how much rainwater you can collect, though some counties may have rules about where you can put rain barrels or may require permits for certain tanks.
 If you want to install an underground rainwater reservoir, you’ll likely need a building permit.

 Also Read: